Deer in Virginia

 Deer almost disappeared from Virginia in the 1930's, but there may be more white-tailed deer (Odocoileus virginianus) in the state now than at any other time in history.
 Current population estimates suggest there are 850,000-1,000,000 deer within the state, reflecting a dramatic increase in available habitat and a reduction in predation.1

 At the start of the 21st century, Virginia Department of Game and Inland Fisheries managers changed the state's management objectives for deer.
 For the last three centuries of wildlife management, the goal was to increase the herd.
-Wildlife officials are now trying to reduce deer populations in many counties and cities across Virginia, to reduce the impacts of overgrazing, limit the risk of disease, and reduce the number of deer-car collisions.
+State officials, now in the renamed Department of Wildlife Resources, are trying to reduce deer populations in many counties and cities across Virginia, in order to reduce the impacts of overgrazing, limit the risk of disease, and reduce the number of deer-car collisions.

 Traditional "protect Bambi" or "coexist in peace" attitudes have changed in areas where excessive deer populations result in significant damage to shrubs planted in suburban yards.
 Property owners have started to ask wildlife officials to treat the deer as a problem species, and to thin the herds.
 In Loudoun County, Lyme disease associated with deer ticks became a political issue in the 2012 presidential election.
 In a non-traditional twist, political conservatives advocated for government actions to prevent a "massive epidemic threatening Virginia."2